Gui-Devz/my-portfolio-blog/README.md

 - 🔵 [Contentful][contentful] — Contentful is a Headless Content Management System, a tool for editing online content.
 - 💹 [React Query][react-query] — "Instead of writing reducers, caching logic, timers, retry logic, complex async/await scripting (I could keep going...), you literally write a tiny fraction of the code you normally would.
 You will be surprised at how little code you're writing or how much code you're deleting when you use React Query."
 - 💹 [React Syntax Highlighter][react-syntax-highlighter] — With this amazing react component it's possible to properly style the code blocks retrieved from Contentful(or any other source).
-- 💹 [Nodemailer][nodemailer] — A library that makes possible to send emails from the app.
+- 💹 [Sendgrid][sendgrid] — An email API service (it handles the email sending in the portfolio page).
 - 💹 [Axios][axios] — Promise based HTTP client for the browser and node.js
 - 💹 [SASS][sass] — Sass is the most mature, stable, and powerful professional grade CSS extension language in the world. components and styles.